 Spectral plans to launch its MVP in Q2 2021.

 - Tech architecture and system design are still in the refinement phases.

 - MACRO Credit Score – parsing on-chain behaviour to output a credit risk score, based on 50 variables and split into groups of 5.
 The model is currently in development.
 Credit scoring will be primarily based on a user’s Aave and/or Compound historical activity.

 - Refining MACRO Credit Score – At the start, the collateralization ratio will be around 120%, with iterative refinements to the algorithm to scale down to reach undercollateralized loans.

 - Credit scoring improvements – Spectral will expand the scope of DeFi protocols it assesses to reach a credit score, namely Synthetix in the near-to-mid term.

-Rarestone Capital has recently taken a position in $SPEC based on the analysis provided in this report.
+Rarestone Capital has recently invested $SPEC.
 This is meant to disclose any perceived conflict of interest and should not be mistaken as a recommendation to purchase $SPEC tokens.
-This overview has been prepared solely for informational purposes and is not to be considered as investment advice.
+This overview has been prepared solely for informational purposes and is not to be considered investment advice.
 It does not purport to contain all of the information that may be required or desirable to evaluate all of the factors that might be relevant to a potential investor, and any recipient hereof should conduct its own due diligence investigation and analysis to make an independent determination of the suitability and consequences of any action.